orgalvin/Shadowrun-Rules/Combat/Damage/Elemental Damage.md

 - Secondary effect on meat is -1 dice pool penalty on all actions and Defense tests, but not Damage Resistance Tests, for 1 combat turn and an immediate [[Initiative]] reduction of 5.
 These effects do not accumulate with multiple attacks but the length of the penalty is increased by 1 per successful hit.
 	- If no initiative score is left, the reduction is applied to the next combat turn.
 - Electronic Equipment and [[Drones]] suffer damage as Physical instead of Stun.
 Tehy resist damage as usual and suffer the secondary effect if they take any damage.
-	- The secondary effect for electronics and drones is secondary [[The Will of the People/Rules/Combat/Matrix]] damage equal to half of the Physical damage rounded down
+	- The secondary effect for electronics and drones is secondary [[Matrix Actions]] damage equal to half of the Physical damage rounded down
 	- Vehicles suffer no secondary effects unless through a [[Called Shot]]

 **Fire Damage**